grafik-agency/openconnect-pipe/README.md

-# WP Engine Bitbucket Pipe
+# Git Push & Openconnect Bitbucket Pipe

-A pipe for integrating your wpengine deployments.
-This method allows for cleaner repos and a better build structure.
+This pipe will connect to a secure vpn to allow pushing repo files using git-ftp.

 ## How it works